LAWS1111 Law, Conflict and Change

 - Students are able to (1) understand and apply the the nature of law and the relationship between law and justice; (2) understand and apply the defining characteristics of legal systems; (3) understand and apply how law is developed by the legislature and courts in Australia; (4) understand and apply the Australian Guide to Legal Citation referencing style; (5) read and interpret primary legal materials (both statutory provisions and decided cases); (6) understand how those primary materials could be applied to given facts to resolve a legal issue or dispute; (7) research one area of the curriculum using appropriate resources; (8) communicate an understanding of introductory texts and the application of basic theory; and (9) construct a clear, logical and concise written argument, with appropriate referencing.

-- Typically this unit is assessed in the following ways: (1) quiz; (2) research essay; and (3) examination.
+- Indicative assessments in this unit are as follows: (1) quiz; (2) research essay; and (3) examination.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.